 Each season, an audio description track will be available for a selection of our films.
 Audio description is a service for partially sighted or blind people, and is similar to listening to a cricket or football match on the radio – the action is described to you.

-Relaxed performances allow people with learning differences and special needs to enjoy the show without having to worry about moving around, leaving the auditorium, or making a noise.
+Relaxed performances allow people with learning differences and additional needs to enjoy a show without having to worry about moving around, leaving the auditorium, or making a noise.
 These performances are available for a number of our long-running events, including our annual winter family show.
 For more information feel free to telephone Anna-Ruth on the number at the top of the page.

 In preparation for visiting our venue, we can provide a visual resource for children and young adults on the autistic spectrum or with learning, sensory or communication differences.
 Download our venue Visual Story here >>